kdotcui/brainrot-creator/README.md

 # BrainRot Creator

-A web application that generates cinematic short video scripts using AI.
+A web application that generates cinematic tiktok/reels/shorts type videos using the greatest Chinese developments in AI technology to accelerate the brain degredation of the American Youth (joke).

 ## Overview

 BrainRot Creator lets you generate 45-second video narratives with emotional scenes based on your text prompts.
 The application uses DeepSeek's AI to create structured stories with distinct scenes.
+We then use MiniMax to generate an accompanying video for each scene.
+End result is a video that

 ## Features